Prag8855/aab/content/guides/german-work-visa-to-freelance-visa.md

 **[Residence permits for self-employment ➞](/guides/residence-permit#for-self-employment)**

-Some residence permits allow *part-time* self-employment.
+Some residence permits allow *part time* self-employment.
 You must keep your job, and it must be your main source of income.
-To be self-employed full-time, you might need to [apply for a freelance visa](/guides/freelance-visa).
+To be self-employed full time, you might need to [apply for a freelance visa](/guides/freelance-visa).

 ### Does your employer let you freelance?